Nagambie: Education

+The Catholic school was previously known as St Malachy's and was founded in 1923, becoming St Joseph's in honour of the Sisters of St Joseph who took charge of the school.
+There are no secondary schools in Nagambie; the nearest are in neighbouring towns.

 Sport

-Nagambie Football Club compete in the Kyabram & District Football League.

-Golfers play at the course of the Nagambie Golf Club on the former Goulburn Valley Highway.

-Nagambie was the birthplace of the champion racehorse Black Caviar.
+Nagambie Football Club competes in the Kyabram District Football Netball League.
+Golfers play at the Nagambie Golf Club on the former Goulburn Valley Highway.
+Nagambie is the birthplace of the champion racehorse Black Caviar.